deepanshs/csdmpy/docs/startFromScratch/dimension/generate/monotonic.rst

     MonotonicDimension([-0.28758166 -0.22712233 -0.19913859 -0.17235106 -0.1701172  -0.10372635
      -0.01817061  0.05936719  0.18141424  0.34758913] cm)

+In the above example, we generate a dimensionless MonotonicDimension from the NumPy array and scale its dimensionality by multiplying the object with an appropriate :class:`~csdmpy.ScalarQuantity`.

 **From numpy arrays.**

 Use the :meth:`~csdmpy.as_dimension` method to convert a numpy array as a